AkashKedari/py-projects/Finance Analytics/Read Me.md

 Next, it calculates the price targets for which a person should sell their stock.
 Target1R, Target2R, and Target3R are the calculations of these price targets.

-Then, it wil lcalculate the percentages from each sma/ema and output if the percent change is greater than the max stop loss percent.
-If it is, the display will show True, else it will show False.
+Then, it will calculate the percentages from each sma/ema.
+If the change in percentage is greaater than the max stop loss, the display will show True, else it will show False.